mbforbes/website-3/README.md

 - replace scribbles
 - all libs local (i think tachyons CSS is still imported from unpkg)
 - CSS relative support? nunjucks? (absolute URL rn...)
+- meta tags have to have actual URLs (e.g., image), so need to adjust site url along with path prefix
+- fix rest of meta tags
+- fix content with `markdown="1"` because markdown-it doesn't support that (or dig harder to find / implement myself)

 ### code organization